Fire and rescue services

 Medical facilities in urban areas are basic.

 In rural areas, facilities are limited.
 The standard of care may be less than what you would expect in Australia.
+Local health services may have difficulty responding to outbreaks of infectious disease.

 You may need to pay cash upfront before doctors and hospitals will treat you, even in an emergency.